WoutDeleu/PsiControl-AdjustablePowersupply/README.md

 The main functionallities are the connection setup, measuring current and voltage, connecting channels to ground/the bus and putting a specified voltage on the bus.

-The GUI is included, and is based on the serial communication between the Arduino and the PC.
+You can find the GUI in the repository https://github.com/WoutDeleu/PsiControl_GUIAdjustableVoltageSource, and is based on the serial communication between the Arduino and the PC.